varivashyap/Enhancing-Retrieval-Augmented-Generation-for-Question-Answering/README.md

 The evaluation metrics we used to measure the performance of and analyze the various models are:

 **BLEU Score:** Measures the overlap of n-grams between the generated text and the reference text.
+Measures accurate phrasing.

 **ROUGE-L Score:** Measures the longest common subsequence between the generated text and the reference text.
+Captures answer structure.

 **ROUGE-1 Score:** Measures the number of overlapping unigrams between the generated text and the reference text.
+Measures surface-level relevance.

 **ROUGE-2 Score:** Measures the number of overlapping bigrams between the generated text and the reference text.
+Measures fluency and better structure.

 **Exact Match:** Measures the percentage of times the generated answer exactly matches the ground truth answer.
+Measures strict correctness.

 **BERT Precision:** Measures the proportion of correctly predicted relevant answers out of all of the answers that the model has predicted as relevant.
+Measures semantic similarity.

 **BERT Recall:** Measures the proportion of correctly predicted relevant answers out of all of the relevant answers.
+Measures semantic similarity.

 **BERT F1 Score:** Harmonic Mean of Precision and Recall.
+Measures semantic similarity.